jmcook1186/biosnicar-py/README.md

 ## Introduction

-BioSNICAR predicts the spectral albedo of snow and glacier ice between 200nm to 5000nm given information about the illumination conditions, ice structure and the type and concentration of light absorbing particulates (LAPs) externally mixed with the snow/ice.
-The jumping off point for this model was legacy FORTRAN and Matlab code from SNICAR model - Flanner et al. (2007) - which solves the radiative transfer equations after Toon et al. 1989.
-Two solvers are available in BioSNICAR: the original SNICAR matrix solver typically representing ice and snow with grains (Toon et al. 1989) and the Adding-Doubling (AD) solver representing the ice as a solid medium with air bubbles and allowing the incorporation of Fresnel reflecting layers (Brieglib and Light, 2007, Dang et al. 2019, Wicker et al. 2022).
-BioSNICAR couples SNICAR to a bio-optical model that allows for calculation of optical properties of snow and glacier algae to load into the model as LAPs (Cook et al. 2017, 2020).
+BioSNICAR predicts the spectral albedo of snow and glacier ice between 200nm to 5000nm given information about the illumination conditions, ice structure and the type and concentration of light-absorbing particulates (LAPs) externally mixed with the snow/ice.
+The jumping-off point for this model was legacy FORTRAN and Matlab code from SNICAR model - Flanner et al. (2007) - which solves the radiative transfer equations after Toon et al. 1989.
+Two solvers are available in BioSNICAR: the original SNICAR matrix solver typically represents ice and snow with grains (Toon et al. 1989) and the Adding-Doubling (AD) solver represents the ice as a solid medium with air bubbles and allows the incorporation of Fresnel reflecting layers (Brieglib and Light, 2007, Dang et al. 2019, Wicker et al. 2022).
+BioSNICAR couples SNICAR to a bio-optical model that allows for the calculation of optical properties of snow and glacier algae to load into the model as LAPs (Cook et al. 2017, 2020).
 This functionality, along with the vectorized AD solver formulation, accessible user interface and applicability to a very wide range of surface conditions are the unique selling points of this implementation.
 This code is also very actively maintained and we welcome contributions from the community to help make BioSNICAR a useful tool for a diverse range of cryosphere scientists.

 ## Documentation